Chile - Things to Do in Chile in December

 What to Pack

-Layered clothing system for 20°C+ (36°F+) temperature swings - shorts for explore Santiago afternoon, fleece for Patagonian evening
+Layered clothing system for 20°C+ (36°F+) temperature swings - shorts for Santiago afternoon, fleece for Patagonian evening

 Lightweight long pants and long sleeves - protection from sun exposure and evening mosquitoes near lakes